 Bronx Born, Long Island Raised

-I was born in the Bronx, raised on Long Island, graduated Emory University, and schooled at Parsons and the School of Visual Arts.
-New York City is my location for home.
+I was born in the Bronx, raised on Long Island, graduated Emory University, and was schooled at Parsons and SVA.

-My careers have included producing TV commercials, advertising copywriting (two time Gold Clio Award winner), freelance marketer, website builder, extra pair of hands, and counselor.
+My careers have included producing TV commercials, being a two time Clio Award winning creative in advertising, website builder, extra pair of hands, and counselor.